vimanasystems/ZeroTrustBSD/README.md

 ---

-## 🛠 How to Integrate open AI models Securely
+## 🛠 How to Integrate AI models Securely

 1. **Use AI API behind a secure gateway** (VPN, bastion host).
 2. **Filter input/output**: Never send raw secrets, PII, or full logs.
 Preprocess for context.